InfoSecInnovations/project-fantastic/README.md

 ## Getting started

-If you just want to start the server, navigate to the `server` directory and run `npm start` as administrator.
+If you just want to start the server, navigate to the `main` directory and run `npm start` as administrator.
 Closing the window will stop the server.

 Using the default configuration you will be able to see the client at http://localhost:5000 in your browser, and you can log in as `admin` using the password `changeme`.
 Please change this password or use a different authorization module (feature coming soon!) as accessing the tool as admin allows you to perform some actions which should be used responsibly.

 Using the default self signed certificate bundled with the app will cause warnings in the browser, but you can safely ignore these.
-If you want to use your own certificate, just create the `server/cert` directory with files named `cert` and `key`, please don't put it anywhere else as that may result in you committing your private key to GitHub!
+If you want to use your own certificate, just create the `main/cert` directory with files named `cert` and `key`, please don't put it anywhere else as that may result in you committing your private key to GitHub!

 **You do not have to build the client**, there are 3 different pages which are built using webpack.
-These are already built and can be found in the `server/src` directory.
+These are already built and can be found in the `main/src` directory.
 However if you need to modify them, the source can be found in the `front` directory.
 The individual directories are:
   - `main_interface` - the app's main view.
 Builds to `main.js`.
   - `node_viewer` - the pop out view to inspect hosts.
 Builds to `viewer.js`.
   - `logs` - the logs screen viewable by admins.
 Builds to `logs.js`.